jamesplease/react-request/README.md

 # React Request

-A library for making requests with React.
+A library for making HTTP requests with React.
 Inspired by React Apollo.

 ### Motivation